Exam ground rule: Exams in DigiExam require a title, subject and at least one complete question before they can be saved or used.

 - Turn lockdown off if students are allowed to access other applications or web browsers while completing their exam (click here to read about how to set up open book exams)

 - Time limit (see figure 2.7): Use a time limit for the exam which automatically hands in the exam for the student.
 See the article here

-Spell check, Text to speech and Audio playback from USB: (see figure 2.8): You can allow all students, only selected students, or no students to use these tools.
+Spell check, Text to speech, Audio playback from USB and Immersive reader: (see figure 2.8): You can allow all students, only selected students, or no students to use these tools.

 Anonymous exam: (click here to read about how to set up anonymous exams) Students will be graded anonymously.
 Students' names will be removed from their exams once the exam session finishes.
 An administrator can remove anonymization once grading is complete.

 Randomize the order of questions: The questions will appear in a randomized order for students.
 The original question order you created will be restored when you grade the exam.

 Randomize the order of alternatives: The answer choices within multiple choice questions will be randomized.
 The order is restored when you grade the exam.

 Text direction: Right-to-left: Allows you to change the text direction for writing systems that are right-to-left; e.g. Persian, Arabic, Hebrew, etc.